stustanet/spacelock/board_inside/board_v1/issues-and-improvements.md

-- debug footprint placement is bad (cannot reach it from the side)
+- debug footprint placement is bad (cannot reach it from the side) -- improved 21jan2023
-- dcf77 connector must be configurable
+- dcf77 connector must be configurable -- dont care 21jan2023
-- we require potentiometer for the DRV8825's vref
+- we require potentiometer for the DRV8825's vref -- resistor divider added, try out needed ratio 21jan2023